 Configuring Extended Properties

 You can configure user-defined properties for technical assets.
-First, you need to set up a form and then use it to configure user-defined extended properties.
+First, you need to set up a form and then use it to configure user-defined extended properties and use them as filters in the Discover Assets module.